without Internet Explorer,

 For Thy Black Destiny, Sacramentum decided to focus a lot more on blast-beating brutality and very death and thrash metal-oriented songwriting rather than melody and atmosphere.
 The riffs are much more technical, but not way too technical like a song from a band like Decapitated or the Polish band Hate.
 The songs remind me of those from Sodom's M-16, only they're played much faster with blast-beats added.
 It should be noted that this album also has its slower moments, like the slow-paced song Overlord and the last track Thy Black Destiny which ends the album in more calming riffs that are supposed to resemble a collapse and bloody aftermath of the intense, war-like atmosphere the other songs contain.

-The songs Demonaeon, The Manifestation, and Shun The Light are musical manifestations of war, bloody violence, and some sort of apocalyptic event.
+The other songs, particularly Demonaeon, The Manifestation, Rapturous Paradise, and Shun The Light are musical manifestations of war, bloody violence, and some sort of apocalyptic event.
 These songs are packed with chaotic riffs, blast-beats, shredding guitars, and fierce vocals.
-There are a couple filler tracks, but the majority of the album's songs are a joy to head-bang to.
+There are a couple filler tracks on this album, but the majority of the album's songs are a joy to head-bang to.
 This proves that Sacramentum transformed their sound in a positive way again, but like how it's already mentioned above, it's not an improvement, just something different.

-Conclusion: an incredible and very intense album by Sacramentum, which creates a satisfying ending to their discography.
-Again, it's not as mind-blowing as Far Away From The Sun.
-It's very different, but in a positive and distinctive way.
+Conclusion: an enjoyable and very intense album by Sacramentum, which creates a satisfying ending to their discography.